A7RIANX/MLAutonomer/README.md

 This service will provide user the non-coding ML Models for Kendryte K210 module as a result.

 ## Instructions:
-1.Drag/Put the Set of the images to the provided area.
+1. Drag/Put the Set of the images to the provided area.
-2.Label/Naming the Set of the images.
+2. Label/Naming the Set of the images.
-3.Repeat step (1) and (2) in order for another Image sets.
+3. Repeat step (1) and (2) in order for another Image sets.
-4.Click the button below for doing magic, user sits within a few minutes.
+4. Click the button below for doing magic, user sits within a few minutes.
-5.Done and dusted - The image model ready to serve.
+5. Done and dusted - The image model ready to serve.

 ## What's inside ML Autonomer
 We use the AIWintermuteAI's aXelerate as an original ML based for Kendryte K210 ML model and we optimized/adapted into the Web application service.

-### Library:
+#### Library external link:
 https://github.com/AIWintermuteAI/aXeleRate

 ## Project Issues (Updated 30/5/24)